-Tennis: Zverev's condition key to Thiem clash in Paris
+Zverev's condition key to Thiem clash in Paris says Wilander

 If the match drags on and Thiem manages to take the lead, the mountain will probably be too high for Zverev to climb this time.

 “If I were Thiem I would be going like, ‘You know what Sascha, today we’re going to go for a run.
 It’s not going to be a sprint but a run and we’re going to go uphill for four hours.
 If you beat me in the end you’re better than me, but I’m going to take you the whole way.’
-If he does that Thiem is the favorite,” said Wilander.
+If he does that Thiem is the favourite,” said Wilander.

 Zverev believes his condition will be fine fior another long encounter, however.
 “I’m expecting another five-set match.
 I’ll get myself ready for that,” he said.